 - Household products to support the home learning environment, such as a table and chairs

 - Advice on how to support their children’s learning at home, information on available services, tips on explaining coronavirus to their children and how they can manage their own stress.

-This emergency grant response for parents and children at home will initially be delivered in 12 areas across the UK where we are already working.
-However, we can scale up this offer to other areas if we receive enough funding.
+This emergency grant response for parents and children at home is being delivered in 18 areas across the UK, having been scaled up due to funding received.